Mupu/jai_odbc/README.md

 * `SQLFloat` only the default one without the bit specifier was tested.

 ## Missing Features
+* Transaction management
+* Give option to query single rows instead of full dataset
 * ENUM support without casting
+* get_columns by name, without parsing it into a struct?
 * Do we want pointers to be a thing?
 Seems not worth.
-* Transaction management
 * Expand API e.g. INSERT/UPDATE with Structs or AoS directly etc.
 * Multithreading?
 * Reconnecting?